PavanMallipeddi/Front-end-Demo/README.md

 # Front-end-Demo
-This is first Git repository
+This is the first Git repository
-Authored by Pavan M
+Authored - Pavan M